 Lewis Dijkstra is the Head of the Economic Analysis Sector of the Directorate-General for Regional and Urban Policy in the European Commission.
 He is the editor the Cohesion Reports, which analyse economic, social and environmental issues in EU regions and cities.
 His latest work and publications cover topics such as regional quality of government, urban economic development, regional economic and demographic projections and the definition of cities.

 He works closely with the OECD, the World Bank, the European Environmental Agency, the Joint Research Centre and Eurostat.
 With these partners, he has launched projects on regional competitiveness, business demography, regional well-being, transport and demography among others.

 He holds a PhD in Urban and Regional Planning from Rutgers University, New Jersey, a MSc in Urban and Regional Planning from the London School of Economics and Political Science and a BA in Political Science from the University of Ghent, Belgium.

-Elisa Roller, Directorate General Maritime and Fisheries Affairs, European Commission, Belgium
+Elisa Roller, DG Maritime and Fisheries Affairs, European Commission, Belgium

 Elisa Roller has been Head of Unit for CFP and Structural Policy Development and Coordination in the Directorate-General for Maritime Affairs and Fisheries in the European Commission since 2017.
 Between 2012 and 2017 she was Head of Unit for Structural Policy and Economic Analysis for fisheries and before that, she was Deputy Head of Unit for Conception, Forward Studies and Impact Assessment in the Directorate-General for Regional Policy and Policy Coordinator in the Lisbon Task Force of the Secretariat-General, European Commission.
 Before joining the European Commission in 2003, she was a Lecturer in European Politics in the Department of Government, University of Manchester, UK.
 She received her PhD from the London School of Economics.